gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

 }
 ```

-Again, the `@key` directive specified a base selection set for the merged type, and then the `@merge(keyField: "upc")` directive marks the merger array query&mdash;specifying that a `upc` field should be picked from each original object for the query argument array.
+Again, the `@key` directive specifies a base selection set for the merged type, and the `@merge(keyField: "upc")` directive marks a merger array query&mdash;specifying that a `upc` field should be picked from each original object for the query argument array.

 ### Object keys